John Wycliffe: Conflicts with Church, State and University

-The attacks on Pope Gregory XI grew ever more extreme.
+De officio regis

+Wycliffe's stance against the papacy grew ever more extreme moving from respect to outright opposition.
 Wycliffe's stand concerning the ideal of poverty became continually firmer, as well as his position with regard to the temporal rule of the clergy.

-Closely related to this attitude was his book De officio regis, the content of which was foreshadowed in his 33 conclusions.
+Closely related to this attitude was his book De officio regis, the content of which had been foreshadowed in his 33 conclusions: for example, that a trial before Parliament and Synod was necessary for excommunication, that the King should (intervene and) not authorise imprisonment as a sentence for excommunication.
 This book, like those that preceded and followed, was concerned with the reform of the Church, in which the temporal arm was to have an influential part.

 From 1380 onwards, Wycliffe devoted himself to writings that argued his rejection of transubstantiation, and strongly criticised the friars who supported it.